andydevs/blog/_drafts/experiments-with-css-grid.markdown

 ![Mobile](/assets/images/experiments-with-css-grid/mobile.jpg)

-A few notes: the colors are actually linear gradients, and the "Icon Grid" and "Icon Row" sections will contain icons for things like mail and social media.
-Also, I'll be using SCSS for this project.
-It makes code more concise and easy to read.
+I'll be using SCSS for this project, as it makes the code more concise and easy to read.
+This will, though, work for CSS as well, it just takes a bit more coding.
+The "Icon Grid" and "Icon Row" areas in the diagram will be filled with Icons that I've gotten from FontAwesome's free icon library.

 Check out the project on [GitHub](https://github.com/andydevs/css-grid-blog-homepage-example) for more details on the coding and tools used to make this website.